 Emmanuel is an environment where countless collaborations between faculty and students are happening every day.
 It is a place filled with the type of personal interactions, opportunities and outcomes that are simply not available everywhere.

-Our students dive into advanced research to explore the depths of their disciplines of choice, working side-by-side with faculty members as early as their freshman year.
+Our students dive into advanced research to explore the depths of their disciplines, working side-by-side with faculty members as early as their freshman year.
 During the summer, many of these students receive grants and remain on campus to conduct ongoing research full time with their faculty counterparts.
 Such hands-on experiences offer powerful advantages; they build upon knowledge attained in the classroom, shape students’ intellectual potential and better prepare them for professional opportunities and graduate-level studies.

 Faculty Research